 - Have your child avoid tasks or actions that call for alertness until you see how this drug affects your child.
 These are things like riding a bike, playing sports, or using items such as scissors, lawnmowers, electric scooters, toy cars, or motorized vehicles.

-- Do not stop giving this drug to your child all of a sudden.
+- Do not stop giving this drug to your child all of a sudden without calling the doctor.
 Signs of high pressure in the lungs like shortness of breath, dizziness, or weakness may get worse.
 Talk with the doctor.

 - Alcohol may interact with this drug.
 Be sure your child does not drink alcohol.